HarrisSte/HarrisSte/README.md

 # 👋 Hi, I’m Stephanie!
 ## 🌱 A little bit about me
-Over the past ten years, my heart and soul have been dedicated to shaping young minds in middle school education.
-It has been an incredible journey, witnessing the growth and progress of my students, and knowing I have made a difference in their lives.

-However, life had a fascinating twist for me, leading me to explore my passion for web development.
-Embracing the unknown, I decided to pursue this new frontier and immerse myself in coding, design, and technology.
-The transition was challenging, but my decade of experience in education taught me the value of perseverance and hard work.
-I dove into online courses, coding boot camps, and self-guided projects, constantly seeking to improve my skills and understanding.

-I pride myself on my dedication, hard-work ethic, and ambition to ensure that I have met my goals.
+For the past decade, I've been on an incredible journey as an educator, helping shape young minds and fostering growth in the classroom.
+My passion for teaching has allowed me to cultivate strong leadership skills, effective communication, and a results-driven approach to achieving goals.

+Now, I'm excited to pivot towards a long-standing interest of mine: web development.
+With a solid foundation in education, I bring a unique perspective to problem-solving and collaboration in this dynamic field.
+The tenacity and adaptability I've developed in the classroom have fueled my drive to excel in the world of web development.

+I thrive on challenges and am always eager to dive into new opportunities, learn from every experience, and collaborate with fellow enthusiasts.
+Whether it's untangling complex code or leading a team toward a shared vision, I'm committed to taking things head-on and achieving exceptional results.

+I firmly believe that learning is a lifelong journey, and I'm ready to embrace it fully as I continue to expand my skills in web development.
+Let's connect, learn, and create together on this exciting path ahead! 🚀

 ## Technical Skills and Tools
 - HTML